Skip to Main Content

 Fidelity offers a high-performing cash management account, though you’ll have to open it separately from the robo-advisor account.
 (And once your info is in the Fidelity system, account opening is a breeze anyway.)
 The cash management account charges no account fees and you’ll have FDIC coverage up to $5 million via Fidelity’s partner banks.
 You’ll also get mobile payments, bill pay, debit card, check-writing and ATM fee reimbursements anywhere in the U.S.

-While the account pays an interest rate of more than 2 percent as of December 2023, you can also invest in brokered CDs with Fidelity to increase your yield.
+While the account pays an interest rate of more than 2.7 percent annual percentage yield (APY) as of June 2024, you can also invest in brokered CDs with Fidelity to increase your yield.

 Customer support